datalaker/assets/README.md

 1. [Modern Big Data Processing with Hadoop](https://learning.oreilly.com/library/view/modern-big-data/9781787122765/) [[code](https://github.com/packtpublishing/modern-big-data-processing-with-hadoop)]
 1. [Moving Hadoop to the Cloud](https://learning.oreilly.com/library/view/moving-hadoop-to/9781491959626/) [[code](https://github.com/bhavanki/moving-hadoop-to-the-cloud)]
 1. [Hadoop with Python](https://learning.oreilly.com/library/view/hadoop-with-python/9781492048435/) [[code](https://github.com/MinerKasch/HadoopWithPython)]

+> Note: If you get 404-error on some links, that means you do not have access to that.